 About the Authors

-Krysta is a chemistry and English major with a special love for classics and fantasy.
+Krysta has a special love for classics and fantasy.
 She counts Charles Dickens, L. M. Montgomery, C. S. Lewis, and Dante among her favorite authors, but adores J. R. R. Tolkien above all others.
 Her favorite punctuation mark is the semicolon.

 A Note About Awards

 Although we appreciate all the award nominations we have received, we have, after consideration, decided to go award-free as a blog.
 Thank you so much to everyone who considered us worthy of being nominated!